avjewe/cdxdoc/sort.md

 With `--end Early`, output stops when any file reaches its end.

 With `--end Late`, output continues until all files have reched their end.
 Zero-length column values are used for shorter files, unless `--last` or `--default` are used.

+### Duplicate Column Name

+When combining files this way, it is easy to find yourself with multi columns having the same name, which is malformed.
+By default, `paste` will check for this and fail if it occurrs.
+If you use `--dups Allow` then messages will be written to stderr, but you will be allowed to create a malformed file.
+With `--dups Numeric` if the column name `foo` appears more than once, then the second time it will be called `foo1`, the third time `foo2` and so on.
+If you specify `--rename foo,bar` then the second time `foo` appears, it will be changed to `bar`.

 [home](README.md)